Jarvis-Consulting-Group/jarvis_data_eng-b-weidev/README.md

 ## Professional Experiences

-**Part-time Office Worker, ItZact Solutions (2020 May - 2020 August)**: Designed the front-end user interface for the company website using Wix and communicating with the owner on their preferences.
-Assisted with installing Ethernet cables in the ceiling of client companies.
+**Part-time Office Worker, ItZact Solutions (2020 May - 2020 August)**: Designed the front-end user interface for the company website using Wix and communicated with the owner on their preferences.
+Assisted with installing Ethernet cables in the ceiling for client companies.

 ## Education